casper-network/ceps/text/0031-designated-operators.md

 CEP PR: [casperlabs/ceps#0031](https://github.com/casperlabs/ceps/pull/0031)

-We propose that validators be given the capability to designate a public key different from their own to sign messages, thereby enabling validators to outsource their functions to third party operators.
+We propose that validators be given the capability to designate a public key different from their own, corresponding to a private key of an operator designated to sign messages, thereby enabling validators to outsource their functions to third party operators.

 ## Motivation